Stockton-on-Tees: Locomotion

-The town grew rapidly as the Industrial Revolution started, the population grew from 10,000 in 1851 to over 50,000 in 1901 as workers moved in.
+The town grew rapidly as the Industrial Revolution started, with the population growing from 10,000, in 1851, to over 50,000, in 1901, as workers moved in.
 The discovery of iron ore in the Eston Hills resulted in blast furnaces lining the River Tees from Stockton to the river's mouth.
 In 1820, an Act set up the Commissioners, a body with responsibility for lighting and cleaning the streets, and from 1822, Stockton-on-Tees was lit by gas.

 In 1822, Stockton witnessed an event which changed the face of the world forever, and which heralded the dawn of a new era in trade, industry and travel.
 The first rail of George Stephenson's Stockton and Darlington Railway was laid near St. John's crossing on Bridge Road.
-Hauled by Locomotion No 1, the great engineer himself manned the engine on its first journey on 27 September 1825.
+Hauled by Locomotion No 1, Stephenson himself manned the engine on its first journey on 27 September 1825.
 Fellow engineer and friend Timothy Hackworth acted as guard.
-This was the world's first passenger railway, connecting Stockton with Shildon.
-The opening of the railway greatly boosted Stockton's economy, making it easier to bring coal to the factories; however, the port declined as business moved downstream to Middlesbrough.
+This was the world's first passenger railway, connecting Stockton with Darlington.
+The opening of the railway greatly boosted Stockton's economy, making it easier to bring coal to the factories.

+The friction match

 Stockton witnessed another development in 1827.
-Local chemist John Walker invented the friction match in his shop at 59 High Street.
+Local chemist, John Walker, invented the friction match, in his shop, at 59, High Street.
 The first sale of these matches was recorded in his sales-book on 7 April 1827, to a Mr. Hixon, a solicitor in the town.
 Since he did not obtain a patent, Walker received neither fame nor wealth for his invention, but he was able to retire some years before his death.
 He died in 1859 at the age of 78, and is buried in the parish churchyard in Norton village.

-The first bell for Big Ben was cast by John Warner and Sons in Norton on 6 August 1856, but it was damaged beyond repair while being tested on site, and it had to be replaced by a foundry closer to Westminster, the Whitechapel Bell Foundry.

 To cater to the increased population, a hospital opened in Stockton in 1862, and a public library opened in 1877.
 Public transport also became important.
 Steam trams began running in the streets in 1881, and these were replaced by electric trams in 1897.